Anger Management in Toronto: Individual Counselling for Professionals

 At the end of therapy, one of the primary goals is to help you develop a new relationship with anger—one where you can acknowledge and understand the emotion without allowing it to control your behavior or damage your relationships and goals.

-Anger Management Questions
+Common Questions About Anger Management

 Does anger management therapy work?